shawn-sandy/idea/packages/eleventy_atomic_plugin/README.md

 # Atomic

-A plugin for building and managing an atomic driven design system with Eleventy
+A plugin for building and managing an atomic driven design system with <a href="https://www.11ty.io/" target="_blank">Eleventy</a>
+FrontEndBuild

+**Atomic Design System**

-> Atomic design is a methodology composed of five distinct stages working together to create interface design systems in a more deliberate and hierarchical manner.
+> Atomic design is a methodology popularized by <a href="http://bradfrost.com/" target="_blank">Brad Frost</a>,  composed of five distinct stages working together to create interface design systems in a more deliberate and hierarchical manner.
+> - Atoms
+> - Organisms
+> - Molecules
+> - Templates
+> - Pages
-> The five stages
+>

 ## Usage